-To qualify for the diploma a candidate shall pass prescribed courses which shall have been selected from the Schedule to the Bachelor of Science degree or from courses which the Academic Board has accepted as equivalent thereto.
-These courses must have a total value of not fewer than 146 points including not fewer than 84 points at 300-level.
+To qualify for the diploma a candidate shall pass

+prescribed courses which shall have been selected from the Schedule to the Bachelor of Science degree or from courses which the Academic Board has accepted as equivalent thereto.
+These courses must have a total value of not fewer than 120 points including not fewer than 84 points at 300-level (subject to NZVCC CUAP approval due Dec 2008).